 Rather than consider which treatment is best, we think it’s important to find the treatment that works best for you.
 Thermage might be a faster treatment, which means less time in clinic, but Ultraformer and Ultherapy offer more accuracy and control.
 Thermage, Ultraformer and Ultherapy can all achieve similar results with sagging and wrinkled skin.

-If your main concern is loss of volume, you may want to consider a procedure that helps thicken the skin or add volume, such as PRP or dermal fillers.
+If your main concern is loss of volume, you may want to consider a procedure that helps thicken the skin or add volume, such as dermal fillers.
 It’s often best to speak to a professional about your concerns, your treatment options, and to get some recommendations before deciding which treatment you choose.